sdatkinson/neural-amp-modeler/docs/source/tutorials/calibration.rst

 This tutorial explains how to take the measurements to fill in these metadata.

-.. note:: As with all metadata, recording the calibration levels of the
+.. note:: As with all metadata, noting calibration levels is optional.
+If you
-    recording is optional.
-If you don't want to do this, you can leave them blank.
+    don't want to do this, you can leave them blank.
 The mdoels will still work in any plug-in that supports playing NAMs, but the gain-staging may not be accurate to the source gear.

 Tools needed
 ------------